 As an admitted student at Southwestern Michigan College, you may also view information about your financial aid through SMC Wired.
 You must have a user name and password to access your SMC Wired account.

-Log into your Wired account, go to My SMC Space and click on SMC Self-Service.
-Open the section on Student and Financial Aid to find complete details.
+Log into your Wired account, go to SMC Self-Service and click on Financial Aid to find complete details.

-- Not be concurrently receiving financial aid from another institution.
+- not be concurrently receiving financial aid from another institution and

 Calculating Financial Need

 Financial need is determined by subtracting the Expected Family Contribution (as determined by the FAFSA) from the student’s cost of attendance (budget).
 The cost of attendance is based on the average educational and living expenses for a student attending SMC.
 It does not represent an individual student’s actual costs.

 If a student is a dependent student (as determined by the FAFSA), the federal government assumes that parents first, then students, have the primary obligation to provide for the student’s educational cost to the extent that they are able, based on a standardized method of determining parental contribution.
 The student’s Expected Family Contribution may come from personal earnings, savings and assets and may include the use of student loan funding.

 If a student is an independent student (as determined by the FAFSA), the federal government assumes that the student has the primary obligation to provide for the cost of education to the extent the student is able, based on a standardized method of determining student contribution.
 The student’s Expected Family Contribution may come from personal earnings, spouse’s earnings (if applicable), savings and assets and may include the use of student loan funding.

 Cost of Attendance